-The number of monomorphic and polymorphic bands formed as a result of the amplification of DNA fragments is shown in table 5.
-A total of 46 monomorphic and 22 polymorphic bands were formed respectively thereby bringing the total number of bands formed (both monomorphic and polymorphic bands) to 80.
+The number of monomorphic and polymorphic bands formed as a result of the amplification of DNA fragments are shown in Table 6.
+A total of 46 monomorphic and 22 polymorphic bands were formed thereby bringing the total number of bands formed (both monomorphic and polymorphic bands) to 80 (Table 6).